gipplab/MathMLConverters/README.md

   * Mathoid Service Call: LaTeXML to Enriched PMML
   * Mathoid Service Call: PMML to Enriched PMML
   * EnrichedMathMLTransformer: Enriched PMML to MathML

+It also includes a the MathMLCanonicalizer with a custom configuration, which is adapted to the required input format.
+This utility library canonicalize an input MathML string.

 ### Dependencies ###